Hurricane Florence Brings Floodwaters And Battering Rains To The Carolinas

 Florence is currently a Category 2 storm, having been downgraded first to a Category 3 storm after initially being classified as Category 4.
 Nevertheless, while the hurricane strength winds have not yet reached the coast, areas such as Cape Lookout are already experiencing winds of sustained speeds at 83 mph and gusts all the way up to 106 mph.

-Towns on the barrier islands and on the Tar Heel State’s rivers were first to feel the effects, and are expected to get the eye of the hurricane by the early hours of Friday morning.
+Towns on the barrier islands and on the Tar Heel state’s rivers were first to feel the effects, and are expected to get the eye of the hurricane by the early hours of Friday morning.

 Reporters in the area of New Bern, on the Neuse River, have had to evacuate as the floodwaters continued to rise, making it too dangerous.